openreview/openreview-expertise/README.md

 If you wish to create your own dataset without using the OpenReview API to obtain the data, please follow the formatting provided below:
 ![dataset_format](https://user-images.githubusercontent.com/43583679/166930738-6e4a8ac9-f2a8-499a-8eb0-98b1f26a9a12.png)

-For ELMo, SPECTER, Multifacet-Recommender and BM25 run the following command
+For SPECTER, Multifacet-Recommender and BM25 run the following command
 ```
 python -m expertise.run config.json
 ```